leptonyu/salak/salak/README.md

 ## Parse Functions

-`HasSalak` monad provide a unified function `require` to parse properties.
+`MonadSalak` monad provide a unified function `require` to parse properties.
 Here are some examples.

 ```Haskell
 a :: Bool              <- require "bool.key"